mustajabazam/MIE424_SGDHess/README.md

 # MIE424_SGDHess
 This repository consists of the code for the MIE424 final project.
+This code was collaborated on using Google Collab, and later shifted to Github for submission.
+Please reach out if there are any errors in running the code.

 # Topic
 We implement the SGD with Hessian-corrected momentum optimizer algorithm.